aymanrgab/Titanic-Classification/README.md

 ## Conclusion

 In this project, we successfully predicted the survival of passengers on the Titanic using a Random Forest model.
 We explored various features and their impact on survival and performed hyperparameter tuning to improve the model's performance.

+## Key Findings:

+### Gender: Female passengers had a significantly higher survival rate than male passengers.
+### Passenger Class: Passengers in higher classes (1st and 2nd) had better chances of survival compared to those in the lower class (3rd).
+### Fare: Passengers who paid higher fares generally had higher survival rates.
+### Age: Younger passengers tended to have a slightly higher survival rate.
+### Port of Embarkation: Passengers who embarked at Cherbourg (C) had a higher survival rate compared to those who embarked at Queenstown (Q) or Southampton (S).